-Lois P. Jones was a winning finalist for the 2018 Terrain Poetry Contest judged by Jane Hirshfield.
+Lois P. Jones’s Highly Commended poem was published in the 2021 Bridport Poetry Prize Anthology.
+She was a winning finalist for the 2018 Terrain Poetry Contest judged by Jane Hirshfield.
 Her poem Reflections on La Scapigliata was featured as a film adaptation for the 2019 Visible Poetry Project and her work was recently featured on Verse Daily.
 Awards include the 2018 Lascaux Single Poem Prize, the 2017 Bristol Poetry Prize judged by Liz Berry and the Tiferet Poetry Prize.
-Jones has work published or forthcoming in New Voices: Contemporary Writers Confronting the Holocaust (Vallentine Mitchell of London – 2020); The Poet’s Quest for God (Eyewear Publishing), Spillway, Narrative, American Poetry Journal, Terminus, One, Tupelo Quarterly, Cider Press Review, Tinderbox Poetry Journal and others.
+Jones has work published or forthcoming in Plume, Spillway, Narrative, American Poetry Journal, Terminus, Another Chicago Journal, One, Tupelo Quarterly, Cider Press Review, Tinderbox Poetry Journal.
+Recent anthologies include work in New Voices: Contemporary Writers Confronting the Holocaust (Vallentine Mitchell of London – 2022); The Poet’s Quest for God (Eyewear Publishing) and Plume 9.
 Jones’ first collection of poems, Night Ladder was published by Glass Lyre Press and listed for the Julie Suk Award and the Lascaux Poetry Prize.
 She hosts KPFK’s Poets Café in Los Angeles, is the poetry editor of Kyoto Journal and co-hosts the long running Moonday Poetry Series.
-Learn more at www.loispjones.com.

 Lois participated in the 2018 Houston Poetry Fest, the 2017 Bristol, England Poetry Festival, the 2014 Eyewear Publishing launch at Goodenough College, London, and attended conferences in San Miguel de Allende Mexico from 2005 to 2010 as well as Languedoc Rousseau, France with Pascale Petit in 2012.